canonical/vanilla-framework/templates/docs/patterns/lists.md

 ## Responsive divider

 A responsive divider inserts divider lines between sections of content.
-On small screens (up to `$breakpoint-medium`), the divider lines appear horizontally.
-On screens bigger than `$breakpoint-medium`, the divider lines appear vertically, centered in the column gutters.
+On small screens (up to `$breakpoint-large`), the divider lines appear horizontally.
+On screens bigger than `$breakpoint-large`, the divider lines appear vertically, centered in the column gutters.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/divider/" class="js-example">
 View example of lists with a responsive divider